 It’s important to chat with your manager or someone in the people (HR) department who’s knowledgeable about travel protocol before you book.
 Otherwise, you might miss out on crucial discounts, loopholes or details while renting a car for business use.
 It’s not always complicated, though: Business car rentals can sometimes be pretty straightforward and easy, too.
 Here’s what to know.

-Paying for a business rental
+1. Paying for a business car rental

-Car rental insurance for business trips
+2. Car rental insurance for business trips

 When renting a car for business, you should make sure you have insurance coverage, and preferably coverage offered by your employer.
-If you don’t have personal auto coverage, you might want to look into getting traveler’s insurance, which often includes coverage for rental cars.
+If you don’t have personal auto insurance, you might want to look into getting traveler’s insurance, which often includes coverage for rental cars.
 You should also check with your credit card company to see if your benefits include rental car coverage.

-Inspecting rental cars for business travel
+3. Inspecting business travel car rentals

 Your employer may never know or see that you do it, but having smooth business trips makes things easier for you, too.
 No one likes dealing with minutiae for weeks after you get back home.
 Business travel is hard enough as it is!

-Alternatives to renting a car for business
+4. Alternatives to renting a car for business